Camping out is a gradual and gentle technique to help children over six months of age learn to fall asleep by themselves.

 What is camping out?

-Camping out is a strategy for dealing with persistent settling and waking problems in babies and young children.
-It can also be helpful with older children who are having problems getting to sleep, particularly if they feel anxious or frightened.
+Camping out is a way of dealing with persistent settling and waking problems in babies and young children.
+It can also help with older children who are having problems getting to sleep, particularly if they feel anxious or frightened.

 Steps for camping out

 - Place a bed or chair next to your baby’s cot.

 - Lie or sit next to your baby and pat or stroke baby off to sleep.

 - When your baby is asleep, you can leave the room.